weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 GET /v1/objects?class=MyClass&limit=10&offset=20
 ```

-### Exhaustive retrieval: `after`
+### Exhaustive retrieval using a cursor: `after`

 :::tip
 You can use `class`, `limit` and `after` for retrieving an entire object set from a class.
 :::

-The `after` parameter retrieves objects of a class based on the order of ids.
+The `after` parameter ("Cursor API") retrieves objects of a class based on the order of ids.
 It can therefore only be applied to list queries without sorting.
+You can pass the last id you retrieved as a cursor to start the next page.

 It is not possible to use the `after` parameter without specifying a `class`.